 - Decrease the speed of the vehicle to a speed that is reasonable and proper;

 - Proceed with caution;

 - If possible, drive in a lane that is not adjacent to the lane or lanes where the emergency vehicle is located unless roadway, traffic, weather or other conditions make doing so unsafe or impossible.

 In short, Nevada drivers should slow down and take care when passing emergency vehicles.1

-Also see our related article for failing to yield to tow trucks in Nevada.
+Also see our related article for failing to yield to tow trucks.

-2. How do I fight charges for “not yielding to a traffic incident” in Las Vegas, Nevada?
+2. How do I fight charges for “not yielding to a traffic incident”?

 Effective evidence to fight charges of violating NRS 484B.607 includes:

 - surveillance video that shows that the defendant did yield and/or that any emergency vehicles were not flashing lights and not stopped as required;